- See degree requirements for Bachelor of Arts in Religion

-REL 100 (or 300 for advanced transfer students) is prerequisite to all other courses.
+RLN 100 is a prerequisite to all other RLN courses.

 All transfer courses for majors and minors, including ACTC courses, must be approved in writing by the chair.
-Only courses successfully completed (2.0 or above) within the last 10 years will be considered.
+Only courses successfully completed within the last 10 years will be considered.
 In general, courses that meet the transfer guidelines may only be applied to elective credit for the major.
-Students who have taken an approved introductory course in Bible and/or Christian theology at another college may take REL 300 in place of the College REL 100 and 200 requirement; consult the Registrar’s Office.

-All majors must have an advisor in the department.
+All majors must have an advisor in the Religion Department.

 GPA of 3.50 in the major and 3.00 overall, research project approved by the department, and colloquium with the department.
 Application must be received by the department by December 30 of the student’s senior year.